Lectures on singular stochastic PDEs: The paracontrolled PAM

 \subsection{Renormalization}

 So far we argued under the assumption that $X \reso \eta$ exists and has a sufficient regularity.
 This should be understood via approximations as the existence of a sequence of smooth functions $(\eta_n)$ that converges to $\eta$, such that $(X_n \reso \eta_n)$ converges to $X \reso \eta$.
-However, this hypothesis is questionable and, recalling our homogenization setting, actually not satisfied at all in the problem we are interested in.
-More concretely this can be checked by considering an approximation sequence, for example if $\eta = \xi$ is the two--dimensional space white noise.
-Indeed, if $\varphi$ is a Schwartz function on $\mathbb{R}^2$ and if $\varphi_n = n \varphi (n \cdummy)$ and
+However, as we will see below this hypothesis is questionable and actually not satisfied at all in the problem we are interested in.
+More concretely, recall that we would like to take $\eta = \xi$ to be the two--dimensional space white noise.
+If then $\varphi$ is a Schwartz function on $\mathbb{R}^2$ and if $\varphi_n = n \varphi (n \cdummy)$ and

 then we will see below that there exist constants $(c_n)$ with $\lim_n c_n = \infty$, such that $(X_n \reso \eta_n - c_n)$ converges in $C_T \CC^{2 \gamma - 2}$ for all $T > 0$.

 \